Tabriz: Contemporary era

 At the final year of the World War II despite the declaration of the neutrality by the Iranian government, the country was occupied by the allied forces.
-The allied forces then urged Reza Shah to abdicate and installed his son Mohammad Reza as the new king of the country.
+The allied forces then urged Reza Pahlavi to abdicate and installed his son Mohammad Reza as the new king of the country.
 The postwar situation was further complicated by Soviet aid to set up a local government called Azerbaijan People's Government in Northwest Iran, having Tabriz as its capital.
 The new Soviet-backed local government was run by Ja'far Pishevari and held power for one year starting from 1946.
 Pishevari's government gave more freedom to speech and education in Azerbaijani language and promoted local cultural heritage and gained some popularity among the residents.
 However, after the withdrawal of Soviet forces, Pishevari's limited armed forces were crushed by the Imperial Iranian army and the Iranian government retook control of the city.
 One of the major establishments in the period of Pishevari's government was opening of the University of Tabriz which played a major role in the later political movements and protests in the region.

 For the next 30 years, after the collapse of Azerbaijan's autonomous government, Tabriz enjoyed a stable era until the revolution in 1979.
-During this period the city received many of investors in its industries and had transformed into a heavy industries hub in the northwest of Iran.
+During this period the city received significant investment in its industries and transformed into a heavy-industry hub in the northwestern Iran.
 The need for a strong workforce increased immigration from all around Azerbaijan toward Tabriz.
-During this era and because of the continuous policy of the government centralization in Tehran as well as changes in communication and transportation, the city lost its historical dominance in favour of being the gate for reform and modernization in the country.
+During this era and because of the continuous policy of the government centralization in Tehran as well as changes in communication and transportation, the city lost its historical dominance, but turned into the gate for reform and modernization of the country.

 Starting with 1978 and with the heat of the Iranian Revolution, revolutionary movements of some of Tabriz residents played a major role in the revolution.
 After the revolution, the residents of the city were unsatisfied with the outcome, mainly because of the ignorance of the revolutionary government about the rights of the Azerbaijani minority.
 Another major source of dissatisfaction was the support of most of Iranian Azerbaijanis including Tabriz residents from a more liberal cleric, Grand Ayatollah Shariatmadari, who was against the content of the new constitution which was mixing religion and state together.
 The unrest in the city calmed down after brutal crush of the protesters in Tabriz and after house arrest of Shariatmadari.